 2.6.
 (1) A Signing Officer may impress the seal of the College upon a document if the seal is required.

-The Registrar, or one of the College’s Associate Registrars when designated by the Registrar, may sign notices and other documents on behalf of any Committee of the College, except where otherwise provided by law.
+The Registrar, or the Deputy Registrar when designated by the Registrar, may sign notices and other documents on behalf of any Committee of the College, except where otherwise provided by law.

 No person shall sign or seal a document affecting the College unless authorized by the Act, the Regulations or these By-laws.